daniel-lundin/tern-snabbt/README.md

 # tern-snabbt

-[tern-tabris](https://github.com/daniel-lundin/tern-snabbt) is a plugin which adds support for [snabbt.js](https://github.com/daniel-lundin/snabbt.js) to the JavaSript code intelligence system [Tern](http://ternjs.net/).
+[tern-snabbt](https://github.com/daniel-lundin/tern-snabbt) is a plugin which adds support for [snabbt.js](https://github.com/daniel-lundin/snabbt.js) to the JavaSript code intelligence system [Tern](http://ternjs.net/).

 ## Demo

 You can see demo in this git project with CodeMirror in [demos/snabbt.html](https://github.com/daniel-lundin/tern-snabbt/blob/master/demos/snabbt.html) :

-Here a screenshot with completion with CodeMorror snabbt completion :
+Here a screenshot with completion with CodeMirror snabbt completion :

 ![CodeMirror & Snabbt](https://github.com/daniel-lundin/tern-snabbt/wiki/images/TernSnabbtsWithCodeMirror.png)